 Yes, this takes time and may remove a good chunk of contacts from a list.
 But you’ll likely see open rates go up as you target more active and relevant journalists.
 The key to avoiding a spam filter is to mimic manual emailing.

 Along the same lines as weeding through your media lists, it’s also important to pay attention to how many emails you’re sending.
 A human couldn’t send 1,000 emails in one hour, so you shouldn’t schedule that many either.

-Over my four years working in digital PR, I’ve found that it’s best to send a maximum of 400 emails per day to avoid being marked spam (absolute maximum during a large campaign is 500.)
+Over my four years working in digital PR, I’ve found that it’s best to send a maximum of 400 emails per day to avoid being marked spam (the absolute maximum during a large campaign is 500).
 I also space those out by at least 30 seconds, across about five hours.

 If your email open rates are consistently below 15%, it’s quite likely you’ve been marked spam.
 Before you panic, pause your emails and let your outgoing email account have a break to recover before doing further damage.

-These tips will help you avoid a spam filter, recover from potentially being marked spam, and help your pitches land in front of more eyes.
+These cold email tips can help prevent your news pitch from going to a spam folder and instead – landing in the journalist’s inbox.
 It’s important and worthwhile to invest time in making sure you are following cold emailing best practices.